Azure/azure-powershell/src/ImageBuilder/examples/Get-AzImageBuilderTemplate.md

 eastus   tmpl-shareimg-managedimg   Microsoft.VirtualMachineImages/imageTemplates
 ```

-This command lists all template under a resource group
+This command lists all template under a resource group.

 ### Example 3: Get a template under a resource group
 ```powershell